 We have several pages on Freemasonry in South Africa.

-Our next regular meeting will be on Monday 20 August 2018 at 19:00 at Park Lane.
+Our next regular meeting will be on Monday 21 January 2019 at 18:30 at Park Lane.
+This will be our annual Installation Meeting.

 See more information on our Lodge Calendar.